 Providers are doctors, nurses, and other people who give you services and care.
-The term Providers also include hospitals, home health agencies, clinics, and other places that give you health care services, behavioral health services, medical equipment, and certain long-term services and supports (LTSS).
+The term providers also include hospitals, home health agencies, clinics, and other places that give you health care services, behavioral health services, medical equipment, and certain long-term services and supports (LTSS).

-Network Providers are Providers who work with the health plan.
-These Providers have agreed to accept our payment as full payment.
-Network Providers bill us directly for care they give you.
-When you see a network Provider, you usually pay nothing for covered services.
+Network providers are providers who work with the health plan.
+These providers have agreed to accept our payment as full payment.
+Network providers bill us directly for care they give you.
+When you use a network provider, you usually pay nothing for covered services.